 Kabbalah very much emphasizes the fact that animals do have a soul, and these souls have the same origin as human souls: the Creator.
 The difference between human and animal souls, according to Kabbalah, is the aspect of free will.
 Animals operate upon instinct; they can love, nurture, fear, and anger – just as humans – but when given the choice to be selfish or to be sharing, they will not weigh their options or rationalize the outcome of either.
 They cannot fathom the spiritual consequences of their actions.
 They will simply do as their instinct dictates.

 According to kabbalistic reincarnation, sometimes human souls require an incarnation (or two or three) as animals to facilitate their soul’s correction process.
-And animals can be tremendous messengers of the Light as well (see Moshe Rosenberg’s "The Sixth Sense" course on Kabbalah University).
+And animals can be tremendous messengers of the Light as well.
 Karen Berg has a whole chapter in To Be Continued… called "Animals, Trees and Stones" that details what animals’ souls are about and human incarnations among them.